Fireplace Installation Cost

 Some even have remote controls, ideal for elderly people or anyone who has trouble bending over.
 These can range in price from £300 to £700.

-✔ Produces a lot of heat and has large, easy-to-use controls
+• ✔ Produces a lot of heat and has large, easy-to-use controls.

-High-Efficiency Gas Fire with Glass Frontage Cost
+High-Efficiency Gas Fireplace with Glass Frontage Cost

 These are slightly more expensive, with prices ranging from £800 to £1,500.